-We will not receive any of the proceeds from the Selling Securityholders' sale of their Common Stock, Class C Warrants or Class D Warrants.
+We will not receive any of the proceeds from the Selling Securityholders' sale of their Common Stock.
 However, we will receive the proceeds when the Selling Securityholders exercise their Unit Purchase Options and their Class C Warrants and Class D Warrants.
 We will use the proceeds we receive when the Selling Securityholders exercise their Unit Purchase Options and their Class C Warrants and Class D Warrants for research and development and general corporate purposes.